norogoth/perl_object_reader/README.md

 4. End the object with `/==`
 5. repeat steps 2-3 until you have create all your objects.
 6. run the script using `perl object_reader.pl`
-7. The script will print your objects to the console.
+7. The script will print your hashmaps to the console.

 x-special/nautilus-clipboard